Table of Contents

 What is bowel cancer?

-Bowel cancer (also known as colorectal cancer) is a type of cancer that forms in your intestinal tract.
-It occurs when cells start to grow abnormally and form a tumour.
+Bowel cancer (also known as colorectal cancer) is a type of cancer that develops in the large intestine, which includes the colon and rectum.
+It occurs when abnormal cells grow uncontrollably and form a tumour within the bowel.

 Four stages of bowel cancer